IaniLo/coursera-labs/README.md

 ## Types and Pattern Matching

-This session we'll learn about the _relationship between functions and objects_ in Scala; [functions *are* objects!]
-We'll zoom in on Scala's type system, covering subtyping and generics, and moving on to more advanced aspects of Scala's type system like variance.
+This session we'll learn about the _relationship between functions and objects_ in Scala; Functions *are* objects!
+We'll go deep into Scala's type system, covering _subtyping and generics_, and moving on to more advanced aspects of Scala's type system like _variance_.
-Finally, we'll cover Scala's most widely used data structure, Lists, and one of Scala's most powerful tools, pattern matching
+Finally, we'll cover Scala's most widely used data structure, **Lists**, and one of Scala's most powerful tools, **pattern matching**.

 ## Assignment:  Huffman Coding
 * [Week 4 assignment](./recfun/README.md)